 rattler

-Some of what you'll learn...
+Some of what you can learn...

 2. Manual Flash Techniques - High speed flash photography, remote photography, and challenging lighting conditions often require using manual flash techniques.
 Indeed, studio photography is usually done using manual flash modes, and you'll master the method.